-- 1. Completion of all didactic courses with a minimum GPA of a 2.800 and no course grades below C (70.000%). - 2.
+- 1. Completion of all didactic courses with a minimum GPA of a 2.800. - 2.
 Successful completion of all clinical education courses with a grade of PASS. - 3.
 Complete all courses within the maximum timeframe of 150% of the length of the program in years (i.e., 4.5 years). - 4.
 Good standing in character, conduct, and ability as described in the Professional Behavior and Essential Functions Policy. - 5.
 Meeting all financial obligations to the University. - 6.
 Completion of all program requirements (example: professional meeting attendance, etc.). - 7.
 Recommended by the faculty for graduation.